indeadkiyo/linux-lens/README.md

 ![Under Construction GIF](https://media.tenor.com/42bcTn0iuVgAAAAj/under-construction-pikachu.gif)

 > the Android  Circle to Search. is really usefull so i wanted one for my linux to
+> made it to work with any distro since mostly relay on py and not system api's
+> the code is open so if there is bugs or etc you can modify it yourself or tell me and i can try to fix it
 ---
 ## What this is:

 A desktop app that lets you:
 1. Draw a  little rectangle on your screen
 2. Either **search** what's inside or run **OCR** to get the text (ps:offline so use that for privet stuff) Built because I wanted to learn.
-Also because I'm too lazy to type things sometimes.
+Also because I'm too lazy to type text on images myself.
 ---

 ##  Features (that actually work... mostly)

 - Search via ImgOps | ✅
-- test file:
 - OCR text extraction | ✅
 - Dark mode | ✅ |there only dark mode|
 - speech to text | ❌